TMLP-Team/WX-Configuration-Backups/README.md

 The child level of this folder indicates the WeChat version.
 The child level of a WeChat version indicates the plugin version, which is the folder that needs to be copied.

 Please **copy** the corresponding GitHub repository folder (e.g., wx6_2.44) adapted to both your WeChat and WechatXposed **to** both of the following directories (the second one is optional) on your Android device.
-Subsequently, grant 777 permissions for the two copied folders.
+Subsequently, grant 755 permissions for the two copied folders and 644 permissions for the files inside them.

 - /data/user/0/com.tencent.mm/files/
 - /sdcard/Android/data/com.tencent.mm/files/WechatXposed/BACKUP/BACKUP_MODULE/

-That is, taking wx6_2.44 as an example, both of the following directories should exist and should not be empty, with permissions set to 777, on your Android device, after successful operations.
+That is, taking wx6_2.44 as an example, both of the following directories should exist and should not be empty, with permissions set to 755 for folders and 644 for the files inside them, on your Android device, after successful operations.
 The second one is optional.

 - /data/user/0/com.tencent.mm/files/wx6_2.44/
 - /sdcard/Android/data/com.tencent.mm/files/WechatXposed/BACKUP/BACKUP_MODULE/wx6_2.44/